 Data at a set of moving platforms;

 Time series data at a set of fixed points.

+ECDIS must support (RM to supply what is in product specifications) -

-Gridded data will specify either continuous or discrete interpolation between grid points.
+Gridded data will specify either continuous or discrete interpolation (no interpolation between points) between grid points.
 Data for discrete fixed points, moving platform and time series at fixed points is intrinsically discrete.

-A single data product may contain features of more than one spatial type.
-For example, the S-102 data model includes a coverage feature of gridded spatial type for depths and a point set feature for overriding values in the gridded features at particular points.

 Discrete coverages